Lang Tong

-Lang Tong (靚汤; literally: "Good Soup") is a 2014 Singaporean erotic thriller directed by Sam Loh.
+Lang Tong (靚汤; literally: "Good Soup") is a 2014 Singaporean erotic thriller film directed by Sam Loh.
 It stars William Lawandi, Angeline Yap, and Vivienne Tseng.
 Yap and Tseng play sisters involved in a love triangle with a serial womanizer, played by Lawandi.
-It premiered uncut in December 2014 at the Singapore International Film Festival and was released in Singapore on March 5, 2015.
+It premiered uncut in December 2014 at the Singapore International Film Festival (SGIFF) and was released in Singapore on March 5, 2015.
 It caused some controversy in Singapore over its graphic sex scenes, three minutes of which were cut for its theatrical release.

 Plot

 After Zack meets his online chat friend Stephanie on a date, they begin dating.
 After raping her, he asks her for a large sum of money, then dumps her when she finds him with another woman.
 Soon after, Zack begins a relationship with Li Ling, who lives with her younger sister, Li Er.
 While carrying on an affair with Li Er, Zack asks Li Ling for money.
 Li Ling not only gives him the money but adds him to her will as a beneficiary.
 When Li Er finds out, she requests that Zack kill her sister, as Li Er blames Li Ling for their mother's death.